javierhonduco/blog/_posts/2016-12-10-write-a-strace-and-gdb.md

 Coding half of the features they have, including being more portable would be something pretty crazy to do!

-Even thought those two programs are just toys and nothing comparable to `strace` or `gdb` (despite its name) they manage to get the basic information in a reasonable amount of code and complexity IMHO!
+Even though those two programs are just toys and nothing comparable to `strace` or `gdb` (despite its name) they manage to get the basic information in a reasonable amount of code and complexity IMHO!

 Hope you enjoyed it! :)